 ACH raises awareness of child abuse and neglect in Tarrant County

-To register to attend and learn more about ACH Child and Family Services' important efforts to battle child abuse and neglect, visit https://achservices.org/lend-a-hand/.
+To learn more about ACH Child and Family Services’ important efforts to battle child abuse and neglect, visit https://achservices.org/silence-ends-here/.

 With more than a century of experience, ACH Child and Family Services, a Fort Worth-based nonprofit agency, brings needed resources and skills to children and families struggling with life’s challenges.
 Some of our 17 programs and services keep children and families together while others provide a healing home for children who can’t live with their families.
 Through the “Our Community Our Kids” division, ACH is leading the way in Community-Based Care in seven counties of the Texas foster care system.
 ACH has been accredited every year since 2003 by the Council on Accreditation and in 2018 Our Community Our Kids became nationally accredited.
 Our vision is for families to thrive and children to experience safety, hope and love.
 Learn more at achservices.org.